Snaacky/thewiki/docs/guides/htpc.md

 +++ Dedicated

 A dGPU is a dedicated piece of hardware which will be used to handle video decoding.
-Cards in this category are usually from *AMD* or *NVIDIA*, with *Intel* potentially for newer codecs.
+Cards in this category are usually from *AMD* or *NVIDIA*.

 You may want to consider a dGPU if: